THE P.E.U.S. PROTOCOL

 Disclaimer

 The scientific validity of this is still under investigation.
-Know the risks and potential benefits of experimental protocols and talk to your health care provider before participating if you are unsure.
+Know the risks and potential benefits of experimental protocols and talk to your healthcare provider before participating if you are unsure.
 Choosing to participate in and or otherwise use this information is an important personal decision.
-Before you participate in and or use this information, discuss all options with your health care provider and other trusted advisors.
+Before you participate in and or use this information, discuss all options with your healthcare provider and other trusted advisors.

 Dr. Robertson is a health researcher and educator, not a physician.
 The information provided here is not medical advice, a professional diagnosis, opinion, treatment, or service to you or any other individual.
 The information provided is for educational and anecdotal purposes only and is not a substitute for medical or professional care.
 You should not use the information in place of a visit, call consultation, or the advice of your physician or other healthcare providers.
 Dr. Robertson is not liable or responsible for any advice, course of treatment, diagnosis, or additional information, services, or product you obtain or utilize.
 IF YOU BELIEVE YOU HAVE A MEDICAL EMERGENCY, YOU SHOULD IMMEDIATELY CALL 911 OR YOUR PHYSICIAN.